Skip to main content

 ProblemPotential issueSuggested fix

-Nodes don't scale up.Node Pool created with minNodes:0.
-When a Node Pool is created with minNodes: 0, there are initially no Nodes present in the pool.
-The Autoscaler requires at least one Node (targetNodes: 1) so it can cache the "shape" (resource characteristics) of the Node.
-This cache is necessary for the Autoscaler to determine if Pods can be scheduled onto the Node Pool in the future.
+Nodes don’t scale up.Node Pool created with minNodes:0.
+When you create a Node Pool with minNodes: 0, the pool initially has no Nodes.
+The autoscaler requires at least one Node (targetNodes: 1) so it can cache the “shape” (resource characteristics) of the Node.
+This cache is necessary for the autoscaler to determine if it can schedule Pods onto the Node Pool in the future.

-CKS removes a Node, causing the Autoscaler to attempt to schedule a new Node with the wrong "shape".
-Occasionally, the Autoscaler may cache a Node that has been "tainted" (marked unschedulable) by CoreWeave automation.
-The cached taint can cause the Autoscaler to incorrectly think it cannot scale up the pool, even if new scheduling requests exist.
+CKS removes a Node, causing the autoscaler to attempt to schedule a new Node with the wrong “shape”.
+Occasionally, the autoscaler may cache a Node that CoreWeave automation has “tainted” (marked unschedulable).
+The cached taint can cause the autoscaler to incorrectly determine that it can’t scale up the pool, even if new scheduling requests exist.

 Manually set targetNodes to 1.
-This triggers a Node to be added, updating the cache (or clearing a bad cache entry) and causing a new Node to get scheduled.
+This triggers CKS to add a Node, updating the cache (or clearing a bad cache entry) and causing it to schedule a new Node.